n8n-io/n8n-docs/docs/doc2/infor.md

 ### Only Invoice

-This is the most easy use case.
-95% of call Ephesoft ( IDM Capture ) customer use this use case.
+This is the simplest use case.
+95% of all Ephesoft (IDM Capture) customers use this use case.

 ``` mermaid
 graph LR